Sinnerboy89/binaural-league/README.md

 Yes, let's hope using this isn't as daunting as the name.

 ## Building
 I download the most recent version of the Rendering SDK from here https://facebook360.fb.com/downloads/27514-2/ (a hefty 356MB, curious to know what the hell is in here).
 Upon inspection, I find it's actually over 1GB - and that's because they've distributed the SDK with every target built already.
-Why?
-Because I often find myself looking for .dylibs and Unreal Engine plugin binaries for Android on my Windows machine just to, y'know see how they're doing.
-Screw hard drives, amirite?